 If you are granted State nomination you can proceed to lodge an Expression of Interest (EOI) through SkillSelect.

 Once nominated in SkillSelect by the BMC, you will receive an invitation from Department of Home Affairs to lodge your business visa application which must be completed within 60 days using Department of Home Affairs electronic lodgement system.

 If you do not submit your visa application within 60 days as required by the Department of Home Affairs, your State nomination will no longer be valid.
 If you plan to continue with your visa application you will need to submit a new State nomination application and pay the application fee to the Business Migration Centre.
 Please note, as State nomination numbers are limited there is no guarantee your second application will be successful and a re-nomination is not guaranteed.

 You might be able to extend your stay under an extension stream if you hold this visa under the Significant Investor stream and need extra time to meet the criteria for a permanent (subclass 888) visa.

-Provisional visa holders in the Significant Investor stream can apply for up to two extensions for a total of additional four years so your visa can last up to eight years.
+Provisional visa holders in the Significant Investor stream can apply for up to two extensions (of two years each) for a total of an additional four years so your visa can last up to eight years.